 - Training in general health management, sexual and reproductive health, and the prevention of endemic diseases such as HIV/AIDS, malaria and tuberculosis, including by facilitating screening.

 - Psychosocial support to help families deal with the consequences of poverty and the various forms of violence encountered.

-- Equipping dwellings with improved cooking stoves, latrines, showers and hand-washing stations.
+- Equipping dwellings with improved cooking stoves, solar lamps, latrines, showers, and hand-washing stations.

 - Training in water treatment, recycling, personal and family hygiene and sanitation (WASH).

 FXB provides ongoing coaching and mentoring throughout the three years of an FXBVillage program to ensure that participants develop the confidence and empowerment and acquire the economic and social skills necessary to successfully move out of extreme poverty.